ot4i/ace-demo-pipeline/tekton/README.md

 limits" section of [README-aceaas-pipelines.md](/demo-infrastructure/README-aceaas-pipelines.md) for more information).

-Once that has been accomplished, the simplest way to run the pipeline is
+Once the required edits to `aceaas-pipeline-run.yaml` have been made (including setting the ACEaaS API endpoint, if not using the US East region), the simplest way to run the pipeline is
 ```
-kubectl apply -f tekton/aceaas/aceaas-pipeline-run.yaml
+kubectl create -f tekton/aceaas/aceaas-pipeline-run.yaml
-tkn pipelinerun logs aceaas-pipeline-run-1 -f
+tkn pipelinerun logs -L -f
 ```

 and this should build the projects, run the tests, and then deploy to ACEaaS.